 For more information, please see our Support

 This is an out and back course along the seafront starting at the Cenotaph, heading towards Mumbles.
-The turn is at Blackpill and returns along the same course, finishing at 360 Beach & Watersports.
+The turn is at Blackpill and returns along the same course, finishing at The Secret Beach Bar & Kitchen.

 The course is flat & suitable for wheelchair users.

-As the paths on the course are narrow dogs and buggies are not allowed at this event.
+Buggies are permitted.
+However as the paths on the course are narrow, dogs are not allowed at this event.

-Council run toilets are available at Event HQ.
+Toilet facilities are available at the Event HQ.

-Location of startThe run starts at the Cenotaph.
+Location of startThe event starts at the Cenotaph.

 Getting there by public transportThe following bus routes travel along Mumbles Road with stops a short distance from the start - 2/2A/2B, 3/3A, 14, 4, 35, 85, 82A